Whether gifting, selling or adding a new owner to your property, we will work with you to ensure a smooth transfer of equity.

-We are often asked to "change the name on the deeds".
-This is known as a transfer of equity and occurs when one party remains on the title both before and after the transfer.
-There are many reasons why you may wish to add or remove a name from the deeds, such as upon marriage to add a new spouse to a property owned by you or upon divorce/separation to remove one of the existing owners.
-A parent may wish to add a son or daughter or a partnership may change and the property ownership may need to be updated accordingly.
-We will carry out this process for you and ensure that the transfer is registered at the Land Registry to ensure that ownership details are up to date.
+A transfer of equity occurs when one party remains on the title both before and after the transfer, but the ownership of the property changes in some way.
+There are many reasons why you may wish to add or remove an individual from the deeds, such as upon marriage to add a new spouse to a pre-existing property owned by you or upon divorce/separation to remove one of the existing owners.

 We have extensive experience in handling transfers of equity matters.
 We can help you with the legal process to transfer ownership of a property, whether you are looking to add or remove a name from the title.

 If you are getting married or entering into a civil partnership, you may wish to add your partner's name to the title of your property.
 This will give them a legal interest in the property